Limited company allowable expenses: are they tax-deductible?

 What kind of expense can you not get tax relief for?

-While we’re here we may as well give you a few red flags as far as allowable expenses are concerned.
-These are absolutely not considered limited company allowable expenses as far as tax relief is concerned.
+Whilst we’re here, we may as well give you a few examples of expenses that are absolutely not considered limited company allowable expenses as far as tax relief is concerned:

-- Income paid as dividends , as opposed to a salary
+1. Income paid as dividends, as opposed to a salary

-- Entertaining clients , no matter how necessary it is to the business
+2. Entertaining clients, no matter how necessary it is to the business

-- Gifts to clients , unless the gift is under £50 and includes an obvious advertisement of your business
+3. Gifts to clients, unless the gift is under £50 and includes an obvious advertisement of your business

-- Fines , as mentioned above these are unnecessary legal fees so are not something you can claim
+4. Fines, which – as mentioned above – are unnecessary legal fees and so are not something you can claim

-- Assets like property going down in value , and any renovations you want to make on them
+5. Assets like property going down in value, and any renovations you want to make on them

 And just in case you missed it…